MetCouncilGIS/MME/README.md

 > Field: Use (database column *useconst*)

-> You can establish one or more sets of values in this table and then must designate one as the default set.
+> You can establish one or more sets of values in this table and then MUST designate one as the default set.
 These values will populate their respective fields when the 'D' button is pressed.

 ####Distribution Liability